A year ago I had to say goodbye to a close friend—my beloved German Shepherd of 10 years—Sequoia.

 - She ran to the door every single day.
 A mentor of mine recently told me he does this with his children.
 What could my life legacy be if I literally ran to embrace my family every time they came home.
 What an incredible environment it would create.

 - She was the perfect blend of strength and love.
 After watching people react to her on many hikes and walks, let me tell you, a 90-pound black German Shepherd definitely strikes fear into people.
 Little did they know she was the most gentle and loving animal.
-As a father, I long to strike that balance of being both strong and gentle.
+Deep down, the people we admire most are both powerful and loving.
+As a father and husband, I long to strike that balance.

 - She was our protector.
 If you came to my door in the last 10 years, you knew a big dog lived at my house.
 We slept easier knowing that any sound would trigger her alert.
 Even with a giant plastic cone on her head, and cancer in her bones, she was determined to intimidate anyone who came to our home uninvited.
 As a father and husband, I can only hope to follow her incredible example of courage.